Kafka: Unpacking the Backbone of Modern Data Pipelines

 These days, apps don’t just run—they learn, adapt, and deliver.
 From fine-tuning search results to suggesting your next binge-watch, modern applications thrive on a steady diet of activity data.
 This data powers features like:

 But here’s the kicker: integrating this data into production pipelines means dealing with a tidal wave of information.
 Back in the day, people scraped logs manually or relied on basic analytics.
-Then came distributed log aggregators like Facebook’s Scribe and Cloudera’s Flume, but they were more about offline processing.
-Enter Kafka—a game-changer that redefined how we handle high-volume data streams.
+Then came distributed log aggregators like Facebook’s Scribe and Cloudera’s Flume.
+While valuable for collecting log data, they were often geared more towards offline batch processing, not always meeting the demands of large-scale, real-time consumption.
+Enter Kafka — a system designed to bridge this gap and redefine how we handle high-volume data streams.

 Why Kafka Exists